Art-Jang/Art-Jang.github.io/_pages/project_SSSLR.md

         <h3 class="title is-5">Robustness Comparison</h3>
         <div class="content has-text-justified">
           <p class="mb-4">
             We show our framework's the robustness in a real world scenario by chainging scale and translation during the inference time.
-Futhermore, we show the failure cases of pose-detector in STMC, where the transformation (scale, translation) are adapted.
+Futhermore, we show the failure cases of pose-detector in STMC [1], where the transformation (scale, translation) are adapted.
 Note that our framework requires only RGB modality.
           </p>
           <div class="columns is-centered">
             <div class="column is-7">